WaCoDiS/apis-and-workflows/README.md

 File contents can be used to generate service or client stubs or pasted into the Swagger Editor (http://editor.swagger.io/).

-The OpenAPI subfolder contains OpenAPI definitions for the common core data model of WaCoDiS and the REST interfaces of WaCoDiS Data Access API and WaCoDiS Job Definition API.
+The [*OpenAPI subfolder*](https://github.com/WaCoDiS/apis-and-workflows/tree/master/openapi) contains OpenAPI definitions for the common core data model of WaCoDiS and the REST interfaces of WaCoDiS Data Access API and WaCoDiS Job Definition API.
 * The core data types shared across all WaCoDiS components are defined in the [*wacodis-schemas* file](https://github.com/WaCoDiS/apis-and-workflows/blob/master/openapi/src/main/definitions/wacodis-schemas.yml).
 * The [*data-access-api* file](https://github.com/WaCoDiS/apis-and-workflows/blob/master/openapi/src/main/definitions/data-access-api.yml) contains the definition of the REST API of [WaCoDiS Data Access API](https://github.com/WaCoDiS/data-access-api).
 * The [*job-definition-api* file](https://github.com/WaCoDiS/apis-and-workflows/blob/master/openapi/src/main/definitions/job-definition-api.yml) contains the definition of the REST API of [WaCoDiS Job Management API](https://github.com/WaCoDiS/job-definition-api).

 ## Sequence diagrams

+The sequence diagrams are located in the [*sequencediagrams* sub folder](https://github.com/WaCoDiS/apis-and-workflows/tree/master/sequencediagrams).
 Sequence diagrams are created with https://www.websequencediagrams.com/.
 File contents can be pasted into the application to generate visualizations.

 ## Component diagrams

+he component diagrams are located in the [*components* sub folder](https://github.com/WaCoDiS/apis-and-workflows/tree/master/components).
 Component diagrams are created with https://www.draw.io/.
 Files can be loaded into the application to generate visualizations.